 19. J37 Tape ($36)

-Studer’s first ever multi-track tape machine was the J37, it created the lovely saturation sounds on classic albums such as Sgt.
+Studer’s first-ever multi-track tape machine was the J37, it created the lovely saturation sounds on classic albums such as Sgt.
 Pepper’s Lonely Hearts Club Band.
-Waves and Abbey Road Studios have teamed up to create an accurate emulation with an affordable price.
+Waves and Abbey Road Studios have teamed up to create an accurate emulation at an affordable price.